felagos/logout-all/server/README.md

 # Logout All - Backend Server

-A robust authentication server built with Express.js and Bun runtime that provides comprehensive session management with real-time notifications for multi-device logout functionality.
+A lightweight authentication server built with Express.js and Bun runtime providing comprehensive session management with passive validation for Netflix-style multi-device logout functionality.

 ## Features

-- **User Authentication** - Registration and login with JWT tokens
+- **User Authentication** - Registration and login with JWT tokens (24h expiry)
 - **Session Management** - Track active sessions across multiple devices
-- **Real-time Notifications** - Server-Sent Events (SSE) for instant logout notifications
+- **Passive Session Validation** - Check if session is active on demand (no real-time notifications)
 - **Multi-device Logout** - Logout from current device or all devices simultaneously
-- **Redis Integration** - Session storage and SSE connection management
 - **MongoDB Integration** - User data and session persistence
 - **Docker Support** - Full containerization with Docker Compose
 - **Health Monitoring** - Health check endpoints and monitoring